kderme/gsoc/blog/blog-sqlite.md

 ok we can't.
 By default SQLite is always in auto-commit mode.
 This means that for each command, SQLite starts, processes, and commits the transaction automatically.
 A begin command makes an sqlite connection leave from autocommit mode.
 This is important because we don't want to commit each command separately, but group commands together.
 However trying to leave autocommit mode 2 times is a mistake.
 It may seem strange to even try to do this, but we later see that this is an important issue when two threads share the same db connection (this is something we can't test from sqlite3).

 But what about a second connection?
 How does it interact with the existing connection?
-Lets use `sqlite3` again to open a second connection (Stevan: is this supposed to be in two different terminals?
-If so maybe say so to make it clear?)
+Lets use `sqlite3` again to open a second connection from a different terminal.
 ```
 			# sqlite3 sqlite3.db
 			> .schema